Event Stream Processing

 Time Series Data – Data in Motion

-The reaction time must be immediate without delay in specific IoT solutions, such as traffic light monitoring in smart cities.
+In specific IoT solutions, such as traffic light monitoring in intelligent cities, reaction time must be immediate without delay.
 This requires a different type of big data solution that processes data while it’s in motion.
 In some IoT solutions, there is too much data to store, so the analysis of data streams must be done on the fly while being transferred.

-Traditional analytical models are applied to stored data offering analytics for historical events only.
+Traditional analytical models are applied to stored data, offering analytics for historical events only.
 IoT requires the examination of patterns before data is stored, not after.
-The traditional store and process model does not have the characteristic to meet the real-time analysis of IoT data streams.
+The traditional store and process model does not have the characteristics to meet the real-time analysis of IoT data streams.

 In response to new data handling requirements, new analytical architectures are emerging.
 The volume and handling of IoT traffic require a new type of platform known as Event Stream Processing ( ESP ) and Distributed Computing Platforms ( DCSP )